 All valuables (purses, coats, backpacks, etc.) should be left locked in vehicles.
 Union Gospel Mission does not have space to store these items for volunteers and is not responsible for loss or theft of property.

-Volunteers will need to park in the center portion of the parking lot as the spots against the fence are reserved.
+Volunteers are asked to park in the center portion of the parking lot as we try to reserve the spots against the fence for our residents with vehicles.

+Dress Code

-Dress Code: Volunteers should dress conservatively and abide by the following:
+Volunteers should dress conservatively and abide by the following: